 What Is a Bamboo Mattress?

 A bamboo mattress does not mean that 100% of the mattress is made from bamboo.
-In fact, bamboo makes up a very small proportion of the mattress.
+You will find that bamboo makes up a very small proportion of the mattress.

-1. Mattresses with a top layer of memory foam infused with bamboo charcoal powder
+1. Top layer of memory foam infused with bamboo charcoal powder

 Sometimes the manufacturers describe this bamboo infused memory foam as “quilted into the mattress cover”.